RandomFractals/vscode-vega-viewer/README.md

 Interactive Preview of [Vega](https://vega.github.io/vega/) and [Vega-Lite](https://vega.github.io/vega-lite/) JSON spec graphs 📈, CSV and JSON array data display and filtering in [VSCode](https://github.com/Microsoft/vscode)

+The best part of Vega Viewer is you can use it disconnected unlike other online dataViz devTools to prototype your maps 🗺️ & graphs 📈 on a go, on a ✈️, on a 🚄, on a 🚤, in a 📦 with a 🐐, and no `d3` `py`|| `rstats` required! :)

 # Features

 - Create Vega document command